Add the marketplace

 /uc:update

-Updates Ultra Claude via the Claude Code plugin marketplace, restarts the tmux layout daemon, and checks for pending project migrations.
+Updates Ultra Claude via the Claude Code plugin marketplace, restarts the tmux layout daemon (when tmux mode is active), and checks for pending project migrations.
 If structural changes occurred, it recommends running /uc:migrate in each project.